Prince081996/tmtc-travel-planner/README.md

 ## Getting Started

+Make Sure all the dependecies have been installed npm i

 First Add The Following keys in env
 "Don't Use these keys anywhere these are just for this project"